MicrochipTech/RNWFxx_Python_OOB/readme.md

 * The first command, ```AT+SNTPC``` is a setup command and completes in less than a second with a module response string of ```AT+SNTPC```.

-  * This command completed almost immediately because its a setup command for the RNFW02 module which can immediately respond.
+  * This command completed almost immediately because its a setup command for the RNFWxx module which can immediately respond.

 * The second command, ```AT+WSTA=1```, connects to a Wi-Fi access point and is set to wait until it receives the correct time from the requested NTP server.